laoubaid/webserv/README.md

 ## 📄 License

-[Add your license information here]

-## 🙏 Acknowledgments

-Built as part of the 42 curriculum web server project, implementing core concepts from RFC 2616 (HTTP/1.1) and RFC 3875 (CGI/1.1).
+This project is part of the 42 Network curriculum.
+It is released for educational purposes and may be freely used for learning and testing.

 ---